 - G-10 – we get this from a fiberglass laminate called Garolite.
 It doesn’t look attractive, but it is incredibly durable and tough.
 You will often find textured handles for an improved grip.
 That makes it versatile and suitable for indoor and outdoor use.

-- FRN – it stands short for fiberglass reinforced nylon, and it first appeared in the US market.
+- FRN – stands short for fiberglass reinforced nylon, and it first appeared in the US market.
 It is incredibly durable and also affordable.
 However, FRN doesn’t have a grip as comfortable as with G-10.
 The affordability ensures there is a variety of options available for different uses.

 You can pick between the following:

 - Stainless steel – as a metal, it is resistant to corrosion, which makes it durable.
 Despite that, stainless steel isn’t the hardest material out there, which is why it’s not great for heavy-duty knives.
-However, most common users will find that it is affordable and fits their expectations.
+However, most common users will find it affordable and fits their expectations.

 - Aluminum – a light material with impressive corrosion resistance.
 It will last for a long time, but it is vital to have a proper texture.
 You can use it indoors and outdoors, but make sure to avoid cold weather since it can be chilly to hold.